EpicGamesExt/BlenderTools/docs/send2ue/extras/supported-extensions.md

 ## Use Immediate Parent Name
 Gives the user more control over the naming of the assets sent to unreal with the asset taking on the name of its immediate parent that is either a collection or an empty type object.

-#### Skeletal Meshes
+#### Special Notes on Skeletal Meshes
-A mesh under an armature will take the name of the immediate parent of the said armature.
+A mesh under an armature will take the name of the immediate parent of the said armature if the immediate parent is an empty type object or a collection.

 ### Properties
 #### use immediate parent name
 When active, this makes the immediate parent the name of the asset if the immediate parent is a collection or an empty type object.
-This setting can be used concurrently with import LODs.
+This setting can be used concurrently with import LODs or combine meshes.

 ### UI
 The settings can be found under the `Paths` tab

+> Use Immediate Parent Name is an exclusive usage extension, which means that an error will be raised if it is used in combination with another exclusive usage extension.

 ## Use Collections as Folders
 Let collections in blender persist through the send2ue operation as folders in unreal.

 ### Properties
 #### use collections as folders
 When active, this uses the collection hierarchy in your scene as sub folders from the specified mesh folder in your unreal project.
-This setting can be used concurrently with import LODs.
+This setting can be used concurrently with import LODs or combine meshes.

 ### UI
 The settings can be found under the `Paths` tab

+> Use Collections as Folders is an exclusive usage extension, which means that an error will be raised if it is used in combination with another exclusive usage extension.